 FHR continues to develop increasingly progressive models of care, with a focus on recovery, for individuals with serious and persistent mental illness.
 Our organization is a front-runner in behavioral health care, working with communities to accept and support residential programs, substance abuse programs, and fully-integrative programs, such as Assertive Community Treatment.
 The cornerstone of such work is the organization’s deep and longstanding commitment to the principles of recovery and the inclusion of peers in the recovery process.

 Clearly evident in its mission, FHR and its staff believe that all persons living with mental illness can and do recover, and with access to supports and resources can and do lead self-determined, independent, and fulfilling lives as contributing members of the community.

-FHR operates 80 community-based programs in the states of Delaware, North Carolina, Pennsylvania, Virginia, Rhode Island, Massachusetts and Maine.
-More than 7,000 individuals are supported daily with an annual budget of $35 million dollars.
+FHR operates 80 community-based programs in the states of Delaware, Maine, Massachusetts, North Carolina, Pennsylvania, and Rhode Island.
+More than 7,000 individuals are supported annually with an annual budget of $35 million dollars.